-Kehinde Wiley has firmly situated himself within art history’s portrait painting tradition.
-As a contemporary descendent of a long line of portraitists, including Reynolds, Gainsborough, Titian, and Ingres, among others, Wiley engages the signs and visual rhetoric of the heroic, powerful, majestic and the sublime in his representation of urban, black and brown men and women found throughout the world.
-By applying the visual vocabulary and conventions of glorification, history, wealth and prestige to the subject matter drawn from the urban fabric, the subjects and stylistic references for his paintings are juxtaposed inversions of each other, forcing ambiguity and provocative perplexity to pervade his imagery.
+Kehinde Wiley has firmly situated himself within art history’s tradition of portraiture.
+As a contemporary descendant of a long line of portraitists, including Reynolds, Gainsborough, Titian, and Ingres, among others, Wiley engages the signs and visual rhetoric of the heroic, the powerful, the majestic and the sublime in his representation of urban, black and brown people he meets throughout the world.

 Join the conversation on #FindingYourRoots